rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   Your result should be: 3.
 This indicates that most number of customers have three dependents.

-14. Statistical exploration: Check percentiles (this may be useful to identify outlier limits)
+14. Statistical exploration: Check quantiles for the given dataset.
+This may be useful to identify outlier limits.

   ```
   lower_bound <- quantile(CUST_INSUR_LTV$SALARY, 0.025)